HeatherRemacle/exchangelabops/pages/patterns/platform-&-solution-patterns.md

 ### Web Application Development Pattern
 <span style="color: green">\*under development\*</span>

 Describes a set of steps to allow your team to start a journey when developing a progressive/ responsive web application.
-This pattern consists of:

 This pattern consists of: